charlesziegenbeinjr/Winter2023/Software-Engineering-And-Cognition/linguistics.md

 - Preprocessing was completed based on the last paper's steps

 ## Results
-- Language group has an effect, sentence type does not
-- ANOVA Table shows that RT for bilinguals was different across languages
+- ANOVA Table shows that Reaction Time for bilinguals was different across languages
+- Language group has an effect, sentence type does not on the reaction time
+    - p value of .01
+- No difference between language groups and relative accuracy
+-
 - Are we taking into account the inherent differences of the languages themselves?
     - Isn't english hard to learn?
 - Mixed ANOVA utilized by the researchers in each analysis, why are they adding a factor for "between" and "within"
+- Greater BOLD intensity for English, greater for SO than OS

+## Discussion
+- Differences between English and Spanish, represents potential for a different language learning model
+- Bilinguals show same speed for SO and OS in English
+- Spanish bilinguals have difference in speed when working with spanish
+- That the bilinguals showed  processing  differences  in  English  versus  Span-ish, which were specifically predicted from differences inthe  linguistic  structures  typical  of  English  versus  Span-ish, lends support to the hypothesis that bilinguals candevelop  two  differentiated,  monolingual-like,  linguisticsystems in one brain.

+# Class Notes
+- Similar vs different languages? -> What if we did this experiment with different pairs of languages
+- Every fMRI is **correlative** only
+-